preemptive/DashO-GameOfLife/README.md

 ### Verbose Output

 If you want to see more information on what DashO is doing, you can add `verbose = true` to the `dashOConfig` section of `app/dasho.gradle`.
-This will provide you with the verbose output from the obfuscation process.
+This will provide you with the verbose output from the protection process.

 ### Decompiling the APK

-To further investigate you can use the following tools to look at the final obfuscated apk:
+To further investigate you can use the following tools to look at the final protected apk:

 * [Apktool](https://ibotpeaches.github.io/Apktool/)
 * [dex2jar](https://github.com/pxb1988/dex2jar)